A continued look into the strange inhabitants of The Ancient Magus' Bride!

 Welcome back to The Wonderful Worlds of Fantasy!
-This week, we’ll be exploring some of the more recent items and creatures seen in The Ancient Magus’ Bride.
+In Part One, we took a look at the creatures that inhabit the strange and mythical world of The Ancient Magus’ Bride.
+This week, we’ll be diving into the human-like creatures of The Ancient Magus’ Bride.
 Whether it be large dogs, tiny faeries, or wandering evils, everything has a root that can be traced back to real life myths, so let’s get started!

-Next time: Cats?
-Banshees?
+Next time: Wands?
+Chimeras?
 Werewolves?
-In Part 4, we’ll be looking at more mystical creatures of The Ancient Magus' Bride and where they come from!
+In Part 3, we’ll be looking at more mystical elements of The Ancient Magus' Bride and where they come from!